-Lash Lift: What It Is, How Long It Lasts, Cost, Aftercare, and Risks
+Lash Lift: What It Is, How Long It Lasts, Real Cost, and Aftercare

 A practical guide for anyone considering a lash lift, from before-and-after expectations to the exact aftercare window that protects the curl.